Juubes/sandwich-factory/README.md

 There's no data persistence; sessions, orders and all other data will be gone once the service is restarted.

 There's no volume based cache sharing on local development.
-Testing changes is slower than it could be.
+Testing changes is not as fast as it could be.

 # About RabbitMQ